knative/eventing/sample/slack/slack_responder/README.md

     # Show the Receive Adapter the Feed created.
     kubectl get services.serving.knative.dev slack-keventing-app-rcvadptr -oyaml
     ```

+### Configure your Slack App

+1. Go to your Slack App's 'OAuth & Permissions' settings page.

+1. Add the `channels:history` scope.

+1. Enable events by going to the 'Event Subscription' settings page and
+    toggling 'Enable Events' to On.

+1. Add the `message.channels` Workspace Event by going to the 'Event
+    Subscription' settings page and clicking 'Add Workspace Event', then
+    selecting `message.channels`.

 1. Set the Slack App's 'Request URL'.